slamice/wri/fiction/hipsters/first-draft/ch01 - outside.md

 To me Mono sounded like the most convenient disease to get yourslef out of anything.
 You sit in bed until you're awake to sit in bed.

 Jack and Ryan were tacked on friends.
 I met them both in university.
-Ryan was a straight A+ student until college grabbed him by the collar and shoved him into a lazy comma.
+Ryan was a straight A plus student until college grabbed him by the collar and shoved him into a lazy comma.
 He remained high on marijuana for eternity.
 As for Jack, various college degrees tried to swoop down on him, but he was great at avoiding them.
 Eventually he gravitated towards a bachelors in philosophy and did nothing with it.
 He sported shoulder length hair, was often seen chittering occasionally wore no shoes.
 Jack reigned in his own world of canvases featuring surreal modern nude art.
 He was a pole in every way, quite a lanky questionable sort.

 We looked like a shitty polaroid.
 I started to drift from Jack and Ryan there.
 I invited them out but honestly I didn't know who depressed me more.
 These two were innocent compared to the hidden gems inside.